Garden waste collection

 What goes in your garden bin

-You can put the following garden waste materials in your garden bin:
+You can put the following garden waste and food waste materials in your garden bin:

 - grass cuttings, lawn edgings and weeds